KiRzEa/ABSAPT2024_Solutions/README.md

-# BERTimentalAspect
+# AspectBERTiment

-BERTimentalAspect is an NLP project designed to perform Sentiment Orientation Extraction (SOE) and Aspect Term Extraction (ATE) using BERT, NER, and pair sentence classification techniques.
+AspectBERTiment is an NLP project designed to perform Sentiment Orientation Extraction (SOE) and Aspect Term Extraction (ATE) using BERT, NER, and pair sentence classification techniques.
 This repository contains the source code and resources necessary to train and evaluate models for extracting sentiment and aspect terms from text data.

 ## Table of Contents